Make a name for yourself, like Aubrey.

 Government Affairs in Los Angeles, California

-Aubrey Farkas is the Director of Civic Engagement at the Jewish Federation of Greater Los Angeles, where she oversees government affairs, and the development of emerging civic leaders.
-In her role, she was part of the team that successfully doubled the allocation of California’s homeland security grant, and in 2016 worked closely with the California legislature to pass the state’s anti-BDS legislation.
+Aubrey Farkas Harris is the Director of Public Affairs & Government Relations at the Jewish Federation of Greater Los Angeles, where she oversees government affairs, and the development of emerging civic leaders.
+In her role, she successfully doubled the allocation of California’s homeland security grant, and in 2016 worked closely with the California legislature to pass the state’s anti-discrimination legislation.

 Previously, Aubrey served as Legislative Affairs and Communications Director for Assemblymember Matt Dababneh, where she was responsible for setting the member’s legislative agenda by proposing bill topics and securing legislative sponsorships, as well as promoting his legislative priorities.
 During the implementation of the Affordable Care Act, she worked for Valley Presbyterian Hospital as Community Development Manager, where she was responsible for overseeing government affairs and business community outreach in compliance with the law.